 Conjuring the self-restraint required to end up with leftover ears of grilled corn after a barbecue can be a real challenge.
 But a worthwhile one, as you could easily put those kernels to good use in anything from a refreshing summer salad (like this Mexican-inspired one featuring tomatoes, tomatillos, and avocado dressing); to crispy corn fritters (swoon); or these jalapeño grilled sweet corn muffins.
 But I’d argue the ultimate move is to swap the smoky, charred kernels for fresh ones in this light summer corn chowder.
 And let’s be honest, you might as well go for #summergoals gold and throw in some chunks of lobster while you’re at it.
 Get our Summer Corn Chowder recipe.

-Kuhn Rikon Stainless Steel Corn Zipper, $15.53 on Amazon
+Kuhn Rikon Stainless Steel Corn Zipper, $18 from Amazon

 Allegedly easier than using a knife to cut those kernels off.

 Related Reading: The Single-Use Summer Produce Gadgets You’ll Actually Want to Try

 Leftover Potato Salad: Roasted Potatoes

 Pssssst.
 So, apparently our favorite cold potato side dish has been masking some real next-day potential as a hot roasted side dish.
 What?!
 Throw it in the oven and check it out for yourself.

 Related Reading: How Long Can Potato Salad Sit at Room Temperature?

 Leftover Coleslaw: Coleslaw and BBQ Chicken Potato Skins